Rachel Weiss (businesswoman): Teaching and counselling

 After teacher training in Aberdeen, Weiss worked as a maths teacher and a tutor at the Open University.
 She undertook a counselling course, as she felt this would make her a better teacher, but it influenced another career change.
-In 1997 Weiss and Christine Partridge founded Rowan Consultancy providing counselling services for individuals and corporate clients, through coaching, self awareness, reflection, critical incident support and training, mediation and supervision.
+In 1997, Weiss and Christine Partridge founded Rowan Consultancy, an organisation providing counselling and workplace support services..

 Menopause Café charity

 At the age of 50, Weiss saw a TV documentary about menopause presented by Kirsty Wark, The Menopause and Me.
 She was inspired to create the first Menopause Café using the format of the Death Café, which she had previously hosted in Perth.

-“So first, I realised that there was a lot I didn’t know – that the menopause was a whole raft of physical and emotional symptoms that people have and that it’s at that time of life where for many people you’re caring for elderly relatives or teenage children.
-You know, it’s not an easy stage of life.
-You’re at the peak of your career perhaps.
-But the second thing I realised was how come nobody’s told me about this?”

 The first café was in June 2017, held in Blend Coffee Lounge, Perth with nearly 30 people in attendance.
 In its first year, more than 38 café events were held in Scotland, England and Canada.
 It became a registered charity in 2018 and Kirsty Wark became their Patron.
 People Magazine called it a "global movement" in 2023.
 Weiss set up the annual Menopause Festival, called Flushfest, in 2018.

 Labour MSP Monica Lennon contacted Weiss in 2022 to discuss menopause in the workplace stating "Governments need to think about what a good, modern workplace looks like, where it is not taboo to talk about menstruation and menopause leave."